 Certain organizations, such as The Seafood Watch, publish lists to help businesses and consumers choose fish and seafood options with the least impact on marine life and the environment.
 Recommendations vary by location.

-The carbon footprint of animal protein can vary widely, with beef and lamb contributing the most greenhouse gases and requiring the most land, water, and feed.
+The carbon footprint of animal protein can vary widely, but beef and lamb contribute the most greenhouse gases.
+That's mainly because of methane production from cows and land conversion for grazing and animal feed.